Florida State edges Michigan 33-32 in Orange Bowl

 “The offense in the first half, it was tough sledding,” Harbaugh said.

 Florida State seemingly was in control, but the game turned midway through the fourth when Trey Marshall was ejected for targeting on a punt return — giving Michigan a short field on which to start its comeback.
+Marshall missed an amazing finish.

 “This game here took so many turns,” Cook said.
 “But we kept fighting.”